peering-manager/peering-manager/docs/setup/3-peering-manager.md

 #
 ```

+You can see all releases by running `git tag`, then check out the release by
+running `git checkout versionWanted`.

+!!! info "Development version"
+        If you are feeling adventurous, you can skip this step and stay on main,
+        the bleeding edge of development.
+But beware, things may break.

 ## Create the Peering Manager User

 Create a system user account named `peering-manager`.
 It'll be used by the WSGI